pzhg/hCNN/README.md

 	cnn = cnnAddBLOBLayer(cnn, SUBNET_LIST, OUTPUT_DIM, COMBINE_TYPE);
 ```

-* `SUBNET_LIST` is a cell of multiple sub-NNs.
+* `SUBNET_LIST` is a cell array of multiple sub-NNs.
 Eash sub-NN is a conventional NN defined as usual.
 You must use `end_BLOB` as its output layer type.
 * `OUTPUT_DIM` is the dimention (number of neurons) of the output of this BLOB layer.
 * `COMBINE_TYPE` specifies that how to combine the sub-NNs.
 See [Supported Combining Types](#supported-combining-types) for a list of supported combining types.